StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/rename-a-custom-tag.md

 <!-- md:permission `manageTag` -->

-This topic provides step-by-step instructions for renaming a [custom tag](about-custom-tags.md) in TheHive.
+Rename a [custom tag](about-custom-tags.md) in TheHive to better reflect its purpose or improve clarity.

 <h2>Procedure</h2>